kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ...which in turn ran [the code in the `main.star` of that external package][data-package-example-main.star].
 That Kurtosis package happens to contain [the seed data][data-package-example-seed-tar], and it uses the `upload_data` Starlark instruction on the plan to make the seed data available via a files artifact.
 From there, all we needed to do was mount it on the `postgres` service.

 This ability to modularize your distributed application logic using only a Github repo is one of Kurtosis' most loved features.
-We won't dive into all the usecases now, but [the examples repo][examples-repo] can serve as a good source of inspiration.
+We won't dive into all the usecases now, but [the examples here][awesome-kurtosis-repo] can serve as a good source of inspiration.

 Add an API